Slideshow: A Visual Guide to Generalized Anxiety Disorder

 What Causes GAD?

-The genes passed down through a family may put some people at a higher risk for anxiety, but that's not the whole picture.
+Genes passed down through a family may put some people at higher risk for anxiety, but that's not the whole picture.
 Scientists think that a mix of DNA, environment, and psychological factors are to blame.
 Researchers are looking at brain chemicals called neurotransmitters, as well as a pair of structures inside the brain called the amygdalae.

 Treating GAD: Psychotherapy